All About Cottage Cheese

 Cottage cheese tends to be higher in sodium, so take note of the nutrition label when making your selection at the supermarket and choose a lower-sodium brand.

-Cottage Cheese and Your Health
+Is Cottage Cheese Good for Your Health?

 Bone Health